SoftwareAG/c8y-docs/src/render/guides/edge/usage/connecting-devices.html.md

 Cumulocity uses REST and MQTT as protocols for external communication.
 Both protocols may be used to interface devices with Cumulocity.
 For details refer to   the sections on [Device integration using REST](/guides/device-sdk/rest) and [Device integration using MQTT](/guides/device-sdk/mqtt) in the Device SDK guide.

-Additionally, Cumulocity offers the Cloud Fieldbus application as an optional service, to collect data from fieldbus devices and remotely manage them.
+Additionally, Cumulocity offers IoT Edge offers Cloud Fieldbus functionality to collect data from fieldbus devices and remotely manage them.
 To do so, various protocols are provided, e.g. Modbus and OPC/UA.
 For details on how to integrate devices using Modbus and OPC/UA, refer to Optional Services > [Cloud Fieldbus](/guides/users-guide/optional-services#cloud-fieldbus) in the User guide.

 ### Connecting a Modbus device

+Modbus is a serial communications protocol originally published by Modicon and used to establish master-slave/client-server communication between devices.

 To connect a Modbus device in Edge, follow the steps below.